Watercolor Painting Process – Part 1

 © Patsy H. Parker

-Posted on August 24, 2014, in Art Talk, My Thoughts, Watercolor Paintings, Writing and tagged acrylics, Arches watercolor paper, Artograph Lightracer Light Box, colored pencil drawing, drawing, lightboard, paints, pencil drawing, stretching watercolor paper, watercolor brushes, watercolor painting, watercolor painting process - part 2, watercolor painting process - part 3, watercolor painting process - part 4, watercolor painting process - part 5.
+Posted on August 24, 2014, in Art Talk, My Thoughts, watercolor paintings, Writing and tagged acrylics, Arches watercolor paper, colored pencil drawing, drawing, lightboard, paints, pencil drawing, stretching watercolor paper, watercolor brushes, watercolor painting, watercolor painting process - part 2, watercolor painting process - part 3, watercolor painting process - part 4, watercolor painting process - part 5.
 Bookmark the permalink.
 6 Comments.